Amber Alert: Child abducted in Pennsylvania by man in body armor; headed to NYC, police say

 He was driving a white or black Dodge Charger with an unknown registration.

-Police believe he was with two other men at the time.
+Police believe he was with two other men at the time and that they are armed and dangerous.
 They are believed to be headed to New York City.

 Juan Pablo Torres is the biological father of Giselle Torres but he does not have custody of her, police say.